BasedHardware/omi/apps/AppWithWearable/README.md

 If you prefer to set up the project manually, follow these steps:

-!!!TODO refine this after steps in initialsetup.bash are fixed

 1. **Upgrade Flutter**:
    Before proceeding, make sure your Flutter SDK is up to date:
     ```